alextswe/ilonely/root/README.md

  3. Select **Add Virtual Environment**.
 Make sure the location is `env/`.
  4. Click **Create** and that should be all.

-A virtual environment should be generated according to the `requirement.txt` file
+A virtual environment should be generated according to the `requirement.txt` file.
+Make sure to update the `requirements.txt` by right clicking on `env` and selecting **Generate requirements.txt**

+For those not using Visual Studio use the command `pip install -r requirements.txt`.
+Use `pip freeze > requirements.txt` to generate the `requirements.txt`